alex-moon/noise/README.md

     User:  And so on and so forth.

-Behind the (thin) web app layer (`twisted` perhaps?) that takes input and sends output, the app's split into three modules:
+Behind the (thin) Web app layer (`twisted` perhaps?) that takes input and sends output, the app's split into three modules.
+The precise responsibilities of these modules is, I think, still to be determined, but a rough description of the app runs thus:

-2. A word-by-word analyser that links 1-3grams with keywords (noSQL could work here?
-Some kind of distributed database...)
-3. A fulltext analyser that feeds back into the system
-4. The system: we're gonna scour the Web for trending keywords
-   - raw counts
-   - weighted by length of time in top 100 (1000?
-10000?)
-     - this should account for stopwords too
-   - in correlations (need to look up some statistical analysis algorithms)

-Each of these will be written in a different language.
-All of these connected by RabbitMQ.
-No?
-It seems the right way to do things.

-I intend to learn to write a configurable MQ/Web interface between any two apps in each of these three languages (and `twisted` - bonus for sockets instead of queues)
+We want to correlate ngrams in a feedback loop which builds a deep semantic lexicon based on social media (perhaps the Web in general).
+It seems reasonable to expect that underneath the noise there is a voice, the voice of whatever human universal the Web can express - the idea being that the voice being the voice of a machine, it takes a machine to hear it.

+Does this make sense?
+Three modules, connected by `redis` - preferably with developer-friendly web APIs, at any rate accessible from `twisted` (or whatever we'll use for our Web app).
 Will it work?
 Only one way to find out.